eclipse/vorto/website/documentation/vorto-repository/web-interface/generate-code-web.md

 ## Generating Code

-You can generate code artifacts based on an information model in the Vorto Repository for usage in specific solutions.
+You can generate code artifacts based on a function model or on an information model in the Vorto Repository for usage in specific solutions.
 The code generation is carried out in the Vorto Repository backend.
 You can choose a desired generator from a list of available generators provided in the Vorto Repository.

 **Prerequisites**